Guggenheim family: History

-Meyer Guggenheim, a Swiss citizen of Ashkenazi Jewish ancestry, arrived in the United States in 1847.
+Meyer Guggenheim, of Ashkenazi Jewish ancestry from the Swiss town of Lengnau, arrived in the United States in 1847.
 His surname derived from the name of the Alsatian village of Gougenheim.
 He married Barbara Meyer, whom he met in the United States.
 Over the next few decades, their 11 children and their descendants became known for global successes in mining and smelting businesses, under the name Guggenheim Exploration, including the American Smelting and Refining Company.
 In 1882, with seven of his sons already involved in the family businesses, Meyer organized M. Guggenheim's Sons, which was later reorganized as Guggenheim Brothers.
 In the early 20th century, the family amassed one of the largest fortunes in the world.

-Following World War I, it sold its global mining interests and later purchased nitrate mines in Chile.
+Following World War I, the Guggenheim family sold its global mining interests and later purchased nitrate mines in Chile.
 Subsequently, the family largely withdrew from direct involvement in running businesses.
 Family members became known for their philanthropy in diverse areas such as modern art, aviation, and medicine.
 They donated funds to develop Guggenheim Museums, the Guggenheim Aeronautical Laboratory, and the Guggenheim Pavilion at Mount Sinai Medical Center in Manhattan, designed by I. M. Pei.